ashb/oapi-resty-codegen/README.md

 # oapi-resty-codegen

-An OpenAPI client generator that provides "literate" programming, and
+An OpenAPI client generator (built on top of [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen)) that provides "literate" programming style clients

 The main goals are: